 - 32% 10,001 to 25,000,

 - 16% 100,001 to 500,000 and

 - 5% more than 500,001 to more than 1 million visitors.

 The locations are optimistic about the future in 2019.
 The own offer is estimated to be very attractive and competitive.

 - 81% asses their own competitiveness good or very good

 - 61% judge that the general trend in visitors is good or very good

 Only the staffing is critically evaluated: 36% rate the staffing negative or very negative.

-In 2018, numerous activities and measures were planned, in particular to increase the number of visitors and reach new target groups, to renew the permanent exhibitions and to organize temporary exhibitions.
+Numerous activities and measures are planned, in particular to increase the number of visitors and reach new target groups, to renew the permanent exhibitions and to organize temporary exhibitions.

 The most frequently mentioned individual measures include increased marketing efforts, the development of new, experience-oriented offers, a stronger customer orientation and better communication of the offer.